SoM Recruiting and Communications

 Performance Facilities and Media Resources Center

-Performance Facilities and Media Resources Center (MRC) services approved for charge against School funds (including all sub-accounts) must be arranged according to the following:
+Performance Facilities and Media Resources Center (MRC) services approved for charge against School funds and must be arranged according to the following:

 • Complete an RFE describing the service needed and obtain approval signature from School of Music Director if charge is to be made against area funds.